buraksezer/olric/README.md

 Olric v0.4.x tree is going to receive bug fixes and security updates forever, but I would recommend considering an upgrade to the new version.

 This document only covers `v0.5`.
 See v0.4.x documents [here](https://github.com/buraksezer/olric/tree/release/v0.4.0#olric-).

-**Important note**: Documenting `v0.5` is an ongoing effort.
-So some parts of this document may be wrong or inaccurate.

 ## At a glance